deatrich/linux-home-server/database-server.md

 This utility allows you to do these things:

+   * enforce 'unix_socket' authentication
    * set a password for the mysql 'root' user
-   * enforce 'unix_socket' authentication
    * remove the anonymous user
    * disable mysql root login from any other host
    * remove the test database, which allows anyone access to that database

+The default answer is 'Y' to these questions; therefore if you hit the carriage return you will get the defaults below:

 ```console
 $ mysql_secure_installation